 Smaller firms often believe they have no leverage with most of their suppliers, and they, therefore, feel that efforts to develop suppliers would be wasted.

 Most smaller entities find their current supply base is characterized by the following conditions:

-- Frequent bidding for best price with multiple suppliers is the norm.
+Frequent bidding for the best price with multiple suppliers is the norm.

 The upshot of the above translates into higher costs, lower overall quality and service, and a sense of helplessness on the part of the small entity’s procurement functions.
 The perception is “We as a customer have very little leverage on our suppliers and have to live with sub-World Class performance.”

 Strategies and Tactics for Smaller Entities to Develop World Class Suppliers